jmonaco8/daa-choices-tools-test/AdChoices Signal/AdChoices Signal Specification.md

 | 1        | The user has expressed an explicit preference to allow/include this category.         |
 | 2        | The user has explicitly expressed that they have no preference.                       |

-## Appendix 5: Proposed OpenRTB 2.x Community Extension
+## Appendix 5: OpenRTB 2.x Community Extension

 To enable AdChoices Signals to be conveyed in OpenRTB bid requests, the following community extension is proposed for OpenRTB 2.x.